CookieJon/vue2-dragula-demo/README.md

 });
 ```

 Let us know if this demo helps you and what you build with this example as your foundation.
-Feel free to improve :)
+Feel free to improve and come with suggestions :)

 **Enjoy!!!**

 ## License

 MIT

+(c) Kristian Mandrup 2016